For the most current course descriptions, see Faculty of Arts and Science Academic E-Calendar.

 Chemical principles as applied to biochemistry, human and clinical biochemistry.

-NOTE Primarily intended for students in Nursing.
-Arts and Science students require permission of the Department.
+NOTE Primarily intended for students in Nursing, Life Sciences, or Biochemistry programs.
+Other Arts and Science students require permission of the Department to enrol.

 This course provides the student with a foundation in the subdisciplines of bacteriology, virology, parasitology, and immunology.
 The course is designed to examine common infectious diseases through a body-systems approach.
 Laboratory and tutorial sessions emphasize diagnostic microbiology.